This is Part 4 of My Big Fat Autoimmune Mess! series. The other posts in this series include:

 - Testing for gut issues when I stopped making progress

-- Treating overgrowths/infections using the gut clean-up protocol
+- Treating overgrowths/infections using the gut clean-up protocol and ozone therapy

 - Reintroducing foods with success